 When You Feel Like Your Social Circle Is Indifferent To You

-A social problem some people have is when they get this feeling that their friends are indifferent to them.
-They feel like even though they hang out with a social circle, no one in it really cares if they're there or not.
-They may also get the impression that they're not on their friend's minds at all when they're not around.
-It's a hard situation to be in, and it's easy to get a little insecure and wonder whether they really like you or not.
+A social problem some people have is they feel like their friends are indifferent to them.
+They suspect that even though they hang out with a group, no one in it really cares if they're there or not, or gives them any thought when they're not around.
+Some statements you'll hear that express this feeling are:

 - "I feel like I'm tagging along."

 - "When I'm out with my friends, no one really talks to me."

 - "I don't get invited to things.
 I'll do nothing on the weekend and then find out on Monday that everyone did something without me."

 - "If I want to be included in my friend's plans, I have to constantly keep after them to find out what's going on.
 Everyone else just seems to be kept in the loop."